 - A need to reconsider the jurisdictional highway system plans for each of the seven counties, including refinements of the arterial street and highway improvements recommended in the regional transportation plan, and the jurisdictional responsibility recommendations of each county plan.
 To address concerns about jurisdictional responsibility, there will be a need to review and reestimate the criteria for jurisdictional classification-trip service, land use service, and operational characteristics.
-The update of the county jurisdictional plans will be completed in 2009 for each county. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
-In 2008, a short-range plan will be completed for the Milwaukee County transit system.
-In 2009 the Commission will complete plans for Racine County, including the City of Racine transit system, the City of Kenosha transit system, and the City of Waukesha and Waukesha County transit systems.
+The update of the county jurisdictional plans will be completed in 2010 for each county. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
+In 2009, a short-range plan will be completed for the Milwaukee County transit system.
+In 2010 the Commission will complete plans for Racine County, including the City of Racine transit system, the City of Kenosha transit system, and the City of Waukesha and Waukesha County transit systems.
 Each system faces issues concerning service performance, improvement, and extension.
-Also, the Commission will continue to staff the Southeastern Wisconsin Regional Transit Authority (RTA) in 2009 following their sending their recommendations to the State legislature and Governor.
-The Commission staff will also continue to assist the Intergovernmental Partnership and RTA in completing the Draft Environmental Impact Statement, alternatives analysis and request to enter preliminary engineering for the FRM commuter rail. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
+Also, the Commission may be expected to assist the Southeastern Regional Transit Authority (RTA) and the Intergovernmental Partnership and RTA in completing a transit alternatives analysis and request to enter preliminary engineering for the KRM commuter rail. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
 In particular, staff efforts will be needed to continue to support preliminary engineering for freeway reconstruction. - A need to coordinate regional transportation forecasts and planning with air quality planning conducted by the Wisconsin Department of Natural Resources.
 The Commission has the responsibility to analyze and determine the conformity of regional transportation plans and programs with the State of Wisconsin Air Quality Implementation Plan (SIP).
 The conformity of the regional plan must be assessed at least every four years, and of programs at least every four years, and whenever plans and programs are amended.
 The Commission staff also has been working with WisDOT and WDNR staff to assure that there will be minimal potential for conformity failure.
 The Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity.

-- Initiation of work attendant to the necessary review update, and reaffirmation/revision of the regional transportation plan to be completed in the year 2010 - Refinement of the regional land use plan through preparation of a regional housing plan.
+- Completion of work attendant to the necessary review update, and reaffirmation/revision of the regional transportation plan to be completed in the year 2010, including review of plan forecasts, transportation system trends and performance, and implementation to date of regional plan. - Refinement of the regional land use plan through preparation of a regional housing plan.

-These transportation issues, and the year 2009 regional land use and transportation planning work program proceed from the findings and recommendations of the year 2035 regional transportation plan, including the public involvement conducted as part of the planning process.
+These transportation issues, and the year 2010 regional land use and transportation planning work program proceed from the findings and recommendations of the year 2035 regional transportation plan, including the public involvement conducted as part of the planning process.
 Appendix B sets forth the public participation plan for the Commission's regional transportation planning program.